PetoStr/VkP/README.md

 ### VkP-PiCalc

-Simulates calculation of PI using elastic collisions.
+Simulates calculation of number pi using elastic collisions.

 ### VkP-Racing